-Finally, the loveable slacker persona has all the interpersonal qualities needed for being a team player.
+Finally, the loveable slacker persona has all the interpersonal qualities needed for being an effective team player.
 Yet, they lack drive.
 Typically, this person is well-liked by co-workers and leaders.
 They’re great at fostering healthy relationships, but they present a problem when goals must be met.
 For example, they might consistently ask to extend deadlines or do the bare minimum of their job function.
-In order to get serious about being an ideal team player, they must connect with a source of internal motivation.
+In order to get serious about being a great team player, they must connect with a source of internal motivation.

-Strategies for Growing into an Ideal Team Player
+Strategies for Growing into a Great Team Player

 Consistent development in the three virtues is the key to creating ideal team players.
 Providing mentorship opportunities, reviewing leadership books together, recognizing areas of growth, and discussing places where more is required are all strategies leaders can use to help improve team dynamics.
 When working on specific qualities, check out the suggestions listed below.

 Deep-rooted insecurities cause the hunt for constant validation and approval, thus the need to boast.
 Ask employees struggling with this quality about their fears.
 Get to the heart of what is making them trample on or bypass the recognition of others.
 Are they afraid they’ll become less visible if someone else shines?
 Why does this matter?
 Keep asking “why” until you figure out the root of the issue.
 Listen, be supportive, and help the person work through the problems causing their behavior.